kandaswarna123/kandaswarna123/README.md

 🚀 Outside of work, you'll often find me tinkering with new projects, contributing to open source, or exploring the latest trends in tech.

 📫 Let's connect and collaborate!
-Feel free to reach out to me at kandha815@gmail.com or check out my repositories to see what I've been up to.
+Feel free to reach out to me at kandha815@gmail.com ,in/Kandha Swarna or check out my repositories to see what I've been up to.